 Not only was Jesus reminding his listeners of all the times in Israel’s past when the Lord’s prophets had met with opposition and abuse – usually when delivering bad news – Jesus was also affirming his own prophetic identity.

 This did not sit well with the hometown crowd.
 After all, they’d watched him grow up.
-Didn’t he think they would have recognized him as a prophet, if that had been the case?
+Didn’t he think they could tell a prophet when they saw one?
+Wouldn’t they have noticed somewhere along the line that this hometown kid had a prophetic future?
 Smiles were turning into frowns.
 Murmurs of approval were turning into grumbling.

 Keep in mind that Luke often pairs a male and female experience when he tells the important parts of the story of Jesus.
 Mary’s song is balanced with Zachariah’s song back in chapter 1.
-Anna’s “pairing with Simeon … illustrate[s] an important theme in Luke: men and women stand side-by-side before God, equal in honor and grace, endowed with the same gifts, with the same responsibilities.”
+Anna and Simeon each recognize the infant Messiah.
+Theologian Chris Haslam notes that, in Luke, “men and women stand side-by-side before God, equal in honor and grace, endowed with the same gifts, with the same responsibilities.”

 Luke will repeat this pairing of male and female interactions with Christ throughout his gospel.
 Just a few verses beyond where today’s reading ends, Luke will link the healing of Peter’s mother-in-law with the healing of a man possessed by demons (4:31-39), and in a few chapters, Jesus will encounter the centurion of Capernaum and the widow of Nain (7:1-17).
 Luke is pointing us to the big idea of Jesus’ sermon to his friends in Nazareth.
 God’s grace and mercy belong to everyone – male or female, Jew or Gentile – and not just any Gentiles, but the ones you think of as your enemies.